"Who is this naked-footed lovely girl

 So young and tenderly her footsteps pass".

-A very sweet, mid 19th century, English, Parian-ware figure, emblematic of summer, mounted as a lamp.
+A very sweet, mid 19th century, English, Parian-ware figure, emblematic of summer, mounted as an antique lamp.
 A charming subject of a young girl caught in the action of running bare footed across a summer meadow, her long skirt billowing out behind her.

 All Parian porcelain is unglazed and in Victorian times was admired for its sculptural qualities.
 The name Parian, is in fact attributed to Thomas Minton, the famous 19th century English potter, who coined the name Parian after Paros, the Greek island which quarried much of the pure white sculptural marble used in studios.